Support the Legacy of Adi Da Samraj

 A. Cash.
 Cash is acceptable in any form.

-B. Tangible Personal Property.
-Before accepting tangible personal property, the ASA will determine if it is readily marketable and will not expose the ASA to significant liabilities.
-All gifts of tangible personal property other than cash will be evaluated by the ASA in light of the following criteria:
+B. Tangible and Intangible Personal Property.
+Before accepting tangible and intangible personal property, Samrajya USA will determine if it is readily marketable and will not expose Samrajya USA to significant liabilities.
+All gifts of tangible and intangible personal property other than cash will be evaluated by Samrajya USA in light of the following criteria:

-1. Will the property help the ASA to fulfill its purposes?
+1. Will the property advance Samrajya USA’s purposes?

 2. Is the property marketable?